ebp-nor/genome-assembly-workshop-2022/02_Smudgeplot.md

 ```

 When you have done this, you can submit to the cluster by typing `sh run.sh`.

+This should finish in a handful of minutes (when testing it ran for 1.5 minutes).
+You can monitor the progress with `squeue -u <username>`.

+Smudgeplot produces several files in addition to the plot itself.
+You can for instance look at `smudgeplot_verbose_summary.txt` which contain the same information as the plot, but in text.

 ## Interpreting your smudgeplot